matsengrp/gctree/README.md

 gctree -h
 ```
 and each subcommand has its own help, accessed with `-h`.
+The most important subcommand is `gctree infer`.

 Additionally, the following command line utilities will be installed (each with help `-h`):
-- `deduplicate`:
+- `deduplicate`: deduplicate fasta data with repeated genotypes
-- `makeconfig`:
+- `makeconfig`: generate a config file for the phylip program
-- `phylip_parse`:
+- `phylip_parse`: parse output from

-which are useful for prepping data and processing output from phylip:

 #### Pipeline install

+`SCons` pipelines can be used to for end-to-end phylogenetic inference from sequence data.

 0. For installing dependencies, [conda](https://conda.io/docs/) environment management is recommended.
 First install conda or miniconda.
 1. Create a python 3 conda environment called gctree from the included environment file: